alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 When a user performs an internal search, GA4 records a "view_search_results" event.

-This event includes a parameter indicating the number of results returned.
-When this value is 0, the search produced no results.
+This event includes the number of results returned (shown in GA4 as "Search results").
+When this value is 0, the search returned no results.

-By filtering to searches where the number of results equals 0, you can isolate search terms that did not return any matching content.
+By filtering to searches where "Search results" equals 0, you can isolate terms that did not return any matching content.

 Interpret zero-result searches in context.
-They may indicate:
+They may reflect:

 - missing content
 - differences between user language and site terminology
 - misspellings or typos
-- overly strict search configuration
+- restrictive search configuration (for example, search that only matches exact terms or hides less relevant but still useful results)

-High frequency zero-result terms may warrant further review, but smaller volumes can still be meaningful if they reflect important user needs.
+Higher frequency terms may indicate areas to review.
+Lower frequency terms can still be meaningful if they relate to important user needs.

 ### Variables